 3. Kansas

-The Sunflower State features median home prices around $210,000 and overall costs about 13% below the national average.
-Major cities like Wichita and Kansas City offer urban amenities at rural prices.
+The Sunflower State features median home prices around $210,000 and overall costs approximately 13 percent below the national average.
+Major cities like Wichita and the Kansas side of Kansas City offer urban amenities at prices that residents of Denver or Minneapolis would envy.
+Wichita's aviation manufacturing industry anchors the economy, while Kansas City's diverse employment base spans healthcare, finance, logistics, and technology.

 4. Alabama